MicrosoftDocs/dataexplorer-docs/data-explorer/hot-windows.md

 ---
-title: Use hot windows for infrequent queries over cold data
+title: Use hot windows for infrequent queries over cold data in Azure Data Explorer
 description: In this article, you learn how to efficiently query cold data in Azure Data Explorer.
 author: orspod
 ms.author: orspodek